2009 American League Championship Series: Aftermath

-The Yankees finished off the job, beating the Philadelphia Phillies in World Series in six games.
-It was the fifth overall ring for the Core Four era Yankees (fourth for Posada who was left off the playoff roster in 1996) and the first for star players such as Alex Rodriguez, CC Sabathia, and Hideki Matsui.
-It was the team’s 27th World Series and their last to date.
+A week and a half later, the Yankees would defeat the Philadelphia Phillies in the World Series in six games.
+It was the fifth and final ring for the Core Four era Yankees (fourth for Posada who was left off the playoff roster in 1996) and the only one for star players such as Alex Rodriguez, CC Sabathia, and Hideki Matsui.
+It was the team's 27th World Series and their last to date; the Yankees have been to the ALCS six times since (2010, 2012, 2017, 2019, 2022, 2024), losing on each occasion until 2024.

 In regards to Matsui, on December 16, 2009, the 2009 World Series MVP agreed to a one-year deal with the Los Angeles Angels of Anaheim worth $6.5 million.
 Matsui told Yomiuri Shimbun that he "loved the Yankees the best" but that he no longer felt valued and when his agent called to negotiate, "The Yankees had nothing prepared [in terms of contract conditions]."
 He made up his mind to sign with the Angels quickly.
 "I really felt their high expectations of me," he said.
 On April 13, 2010, Matsui returned to Yankee Stadium as a member of the Angels and received his championship ring and a long standing ovation.

 The 2009 American League Championship Series marked the end of the most successful era in Angels franchise history.
-From 2002-2009, they made six postseason appearances, which was highlighted by the by team winning the 2002 American League pennant and World Series.
+From 2002 to 2009, they made six postseason appearances, which was highlighted by the by team winning the 2002 American League pennant and World Series.
 Before 2002, they had been to the postseason just three times in franchise history (1979, 1982, and 1986), never winning a postseason series.
-From 2010-2021, the Angels made the postseason just once (in 2014) and have not won a postseason game since Game 5 of the 2009 ALCS.
+Since 2009, the Angels have made the postseason just once (in 2014) and have not won a postseason game since Game 5 of the 2009 ALCS.